-The Skye police force eventually stand down, but one pimply, nervous-looking, string-bean recruit – looking like his uniform is wearing him – is stationed on bull duty for the day.
-The fat old unimpressed bull and the thin awkward adolescent, with his prominent bobbing adam’s apple, look rather an odd double act together, stood in the middle of the road.
+The Skye police force eventually stand down, but one pimply, nervous-looking, string-bean recruit – looking like his uniform is wearing him – is stationed on some kind of bull duty for the day.
+The fat unimpressed bull and the thin awkward adolescent, with his prominent bobbing adam’s apple, look an odd double act together, stood in the middle of the road.